 By Karel Vereycken, april 2020.

-The simple fact that the heir to the throne of England, Prince Charles, and even the UK Prime Minister Boris Johnson, have tested positive to the scary coronavirus currently sweeping the planet, tells something to the public.
+The Triumph of Death?
+The simple fact that the heir to the throne of England, Prince Charles, and even the UK Prime Minister Boris Johnson, have tested positive to the terrifying coronavirus currently sweeping the planet, tells something to the public.

 As some commentators pointed out (no irony) it “gave a face to the virus”.
 Until then, when an elderly person or a dedicated nurse died of the same, it “wasn’t real”.

-Realizing that these “higher-ups” are not part of the immortal Gods of Olympus but are mortals as all of us, brings to my mind “The Triumph of Death”, a sizable oil painting on panel (117 x 162 cm, Prado, Madrid), generally misunderstood, painted by the Flemish painter Peter Brueghel’s the elder (1525-1569), and thought to be executed between 1562 and his early demise.
+Realizing that these “higher-ups” are not part of the immortal Gods of Olympus but are mortals as all of us, brings to my mind “The Triumph of Death”, a large oil painting on panel (117 x 162 cm, Prado, Madrid), generally misunderstood, painted by the Flemish painter Peter Bruegel’s the elder (1525-1569), and thought to be executed between 1562 and his premature demise.

-In order to discover, beyond the painting, the intention of the painter’s mind, it is always useful, before rushing into hazardous conclusions, to shortly describe what one sees.
+In order to discover, beyond the painting, the intention of the painter’s mind, it is always useful, before rushing into hazardous conclusions, to briefly describe what one sees.

 The message is simple and clear.
-Nobody can escape death, poor or rich, young or old, king or peasant, sick or healthy.
+No one can escape death, poor or rich, young or old, king or peasant, sick or healthy.
 When the hour comes, or at the end of all times, all mortals return to the creator since “physical” death triumphs over all of them.

 American thinker Lyndon LaRouche (1922-2019), in his speeches and writings, used to remind us, with his typical loving impatience: all human wisdom starts by a personal decision to acknowledge a fact proven without contest: we are all born and each of us, sooner or later, will die.
 So far, our bodies have all been proven mortal.